Setting up an OpenVPN server with VyOS and Viscosity

 Paste the following into the terminal window:

-# Configure this OpenVPN instance to run as the VPN server set interfaces openvpn vtun0 mode server # The OpenVPN server needs to know the location of the Diffie Hellman file #NOTE: Depending on how you generated your keys, this file name might be 'dh.pem' instead set interfaces openvpn vtun0 tls dh-file '/config/auth/dh2048.pem' # Our VPN connection will be transported over UDP set interfaces openvpn vtun0 openvpn-option "--proto udp" # The server needs to keep a record of client virtual IP addresses so that they # can be reassigned if the server goes down set interfaces openvpn vtun0 openvpn-option "--ifconfig-pool-persist ipp.txt" # To ensure that each side of the VPN knows if the connection has been severed, # we want to ping each side every 10 seconds.
-If either side fails to recieve a # ping within 2 minutes, then it will assume the other side is down set interfaces openvpn vtun0 openvpn-option "--keepalive 10 120" # To minimize the bandwidth consumed by the VPN, we want to compress data sent # over it set interfaces openvpn vtun0 openvpn-option "--comp-lzo" # There can be security issues if you run the OpenVPN server as root, so we will # downgrade the user and group set interfaces openvpn vtun0 openvpn-option "--user nobody --group nogroup" # To avoid attempting to access resources that may no longer be accessible on # restart set interfaces openvpn vtun0 openvpn-option "--persist-key --persist-tun" # To write (and rewrite) a short summary of current VPN connections every minute # to a file set interfaces openvpn vtun0 openvpn-option "--status openvpn-status.log" # The verbosity of this connection logging (displayed in the Viscosity 'Details' # window) can range from 0 (silent) to 9 extremely verbose.
+# Configure this OpenVPN instance to run as the VPN server set interfaces openvpn vtun0 mode server # The OpenVPN server needs to know the location of the Diffie Hellman file #NOTE: Depending on how you generated your keys, this file name might be 'dh.pem' instead set interfaces openvpn vtun0 tls dh-file '/config/auth/dh.pem' # Our VPN connection will be transported over UDP set interfaces openvpn vtun0 openvpn-option "--proto udp" # The server needs to keep a record of client virtual IP addresses so that they # can be reassigned if the server goes down set interfaces openvpn vtun0 openvpn-option "--ifconfig-pool-persist ipp.txt" # To ensure that each side of the VPN knows if the connection has been severed, # we want to ping each side every 10 seconds.
+If either side fails to recieve a # ping within 2 minutes, then it will assume the other side is down set interfaces openvpn vtun0 openvpn-option "--keepalive 10 120" # There can be security issues if you run the OpenVPN server as root, so we will # downgrade the user and group set interfaces openvpn vtun0 openvpn-option "--user nobody --group nogroup" # To avoid attempting to access resources that may no longer be accessible on # restart set interfaces openvpn vtun0 openvpn-option "--persist-key --persist-tun" # To write (and rewrite) a short summary of current VPN connections every minute # to a file set interfaces openvpn vtun0 openvpn-option "--status openvpn-status.log" # The verbosity of this connection logging (displayed in the Viscosity 'Details' # window) can range from 0 (silent) to 9 extremely verbose.
 We will use the # default of 3 set interfaces openvpn vtun0 openvpn-option "--verb 3" # To prevent more than 10 duplicates of the same log message in a row from # flooding the Viscosity log set interfaces openvpn vtun0 openvpn-option "--mute 10" # The credential files set interfaces openvpn vtun0 tls ca-cert-file '/config/auth/ca.crt' set interfaces openvpn vtun0 tls cert-file '/config/auth/server.crt' set interfaces openvpn vtun0 tls key-file '/config/auth/server.key' # The server will use the default OpenVPN port (1194) set interfaces openvpn vtun0 openvpn-option "--port 1194" # We need the VPN to create a tun network interface through which we can # route all our traffic: set interfaces openvpn vtun0 openvpn-option "--dev vtun0" # The VPN requires a private IP subnet.
 We will use the default OpenVPN IP # subnet set interfaces openvpn vtun0 server subnet '10.8.0.0/24' # We want VPN clients connected to this server to be able to access any hosts # accessible on your home network.
 We are assuming that your local network # subnet is 192.168.0.x/24.
-If it is something else, you will need to change the # IP address in the command below. set interfaces openvpn vtun0 server push-route 192.168.0.0/24 # Lastly, we want to allow hosts on the home network to be able to see VPN # clients connected to the OpenVPN server set interfaces openvpn vtun0 openvpn-option "--client-to-client"
+If it is something else, you will need to change the # IP address in the command below. set interfaces openvpn vtun0 server push-route 192.168.0.0/24 # For enhanced security, set a cipher and auth hash set interfaces openvpn vtun0 openvpn-option "--cipher AES-256-CBC" set interfaces openvpn vtun0 openvpn-option "--auth SHA256" # Lastly, we want to allow hosts on the home network to be able to see VPN # clients connected to the OpenVPN server set interfaces openvpn vtun0 openvpn-option "--client-to-client"

 Pay special attention to the IP address in the